Man killed, two others injured in shooting at MacArthur Center

 NORFOLK, Va.
-(WAVY) — One man is dead and two others are injured after a shooting at MacArthur Center in downtown Norfolk.
+(WAVY) — Police have identified a suspect and a person of interest after a triple shooting at MacArthur Center in downtown Norfolk.

 Police say the shooting happened around 6:25 p.m. in the 300 block of Monticello Avenue.
 A man was pronounced dead at the scene.
 Two other women were shot in the ankles and were taken to Sentara Norfolk General Hospital with non life-threatening injuries.

+Officers say they found the man and one of the women outside the mall.
+The other woman was found inside the mall.

+The incident began inside a store.
+Officers obtained security camera footage that shows the suspect, as well as a person of interest.

-Chief Larry Boone told 10 On Your Side that the shooting happened as two people were arguing about money.
+Chief Larry Boone told 10 On Your Side that the shooting happened as two people argued about money.
 He believes that the victim and shooter are related.

 “I only highlight that because this is the second incident in weeks due to a lack of conflict,” Boone said in an interview.